fulvior/fulvior.github.io/index.md

 # About {#about}

-I am a researcher interested in machine learning and distributed systems.
+I am a Marie Skłodowska-Curie Doctoral Candidate within the framework of Marie Skłodowska-Curie Actions at Babes-Bolyai University.

 ---